 15 Funny Spanish Puns That Make You Laugh While You Learn

 Every language has its own share of puns that play with words to make us laugh.
-Most of them are only funny in that language, although every once and then you may find one that works in two different languages.
+Most of them are only funny in that language, although every once and then you may find one that works in two different languages, which is the case of these 15 funny Spanish puns!

 Learning Spanish is a process with many moving parts—grammar, conjugations, pronunciation, listening, and reading, among many others.
 However, sometimes it pays to get away from the “hard” knowledge and immerse yourself into “soft” stuff such as jokes, puns, or riddles.
 This lighter stuff helps you practice what you already know and exposes you to specific cultural expressions that help you understand the language as a whole.